Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It only takes 20 minutes to color your hair.
 Then the effects last up to 28 washes.

-Select from 37 natural-looking shades whether you’re blond, brunette, or a redhead.
+Select from 37 natural-looking shades whether you’re blond, brunette or a redhead and these hair dyes are ammonia-free.

 Let’s switch gears to look at permanent hair dye.